Right after a relapse, the mind often moves toward one of two reactions: self-attack or avoidance.

 Your brain after a relapse is flooded with emotion.
 Shame, regret, frustration, and neurochemical depletion are all competing for your attention.
 In that state, thinking clearly is nearly impossible.

 It also creates a record.
-A single relapse is an isolated event.
-Five relapse journal entries are a dataset.
-You will start seeing patterns that are invisible in the moment: specific times, specific emotional states, specific chains of events.
-Those patterns are where real change comes from.
+A single relapse can feel like an isolated event.
+Several relapse journal entries may show patterns that are hard to see in the moment: specific times, emotional states, devices, places, or chains of events.
+Those patterns give you something concrete to adjust.

 There are two good windows: